Paver Sealing: Why It's Important, & How Often to Do It

 Plan on resealing pavers every three to five years.

-How often you need it depends on several factors, including whether the area is covered or exposed, if it's under a screen enclosure with UV protection, if it's located under a tree or in a humid area.
+How often you need it depends on several factors, including whether the area is covered or exposed, if it's under a screen enclosure with UV protection, and if it's located under a tree or in a humid area.

 Can You DIY Paver Sealant?